Are you wondering if it’s safe for your child to begin sleeping with a blanket?

 1. Beware of Climbers

-Toddlers and babies who can climb out of their cribs and playpens even after lowering the mattress are at a risk for falling and getting hurt.
+Toddlers and babies who can climb out of their cribs and playpens — even after lowering the mattress — risk falling and getting hurt.
 Once you’ve noticed your child has progressed to this point, pick out a toddler bed or a twin bed with secure rails to keep them from falling.

 2. Don’t Co-Sleep

 Though babies over the age of 1 aren’t at risk for SIDS, co-sleeping still isn’t a good idea.
-It’s important for you and baby to continue to sleep separately.
-It may even be time to move them to their own room, so they can self-soothe and practice independent sleeping habits early on.
+You and your baby need to continue to sleep separately.
+It may even be time to move them to their own room so they can self-soothe and practice independent sleeping habits early on.

 3. Keep Their Bed Sippy-Free

 My toddler was a sippy cup addict.
 Just getting the cup away from him at bedtime was a struggle.
 Still, it’s important you don’t put toddlers to bed with a sippy cup unless it’s full of water to help prevent tooth decay and cavities.
-Even then, it’s best to avoid it, or you risk bed-wetting problems.
+Even then, it’s best to avoid it, or you risk the cup leaking or your child having bed-wetting problems.

 4. Make Time-Out Separate

 To avoid a negative association with bedtime, use an entirely different area for time-out and punishments.
-You want to make the bed a safe, peaceful place your child feels comfortable in, so avoid creating too much conflict around that concept.
+You want to make the bed a safe, peaceful place your child feels comfortable.

 5. Create a Routine

 Toddlers thrive with routine and dependability.
-Bedtime is made 100 times easier if you stick to a schedule and implement a simple, basic series of steps taken before going to bed.
+Bedtime is made 100 times easier if you stick to a schedule and implement a simple, basic series of steps before going to bed.
 That way, it’s never a surprise, and your toddler won’t fight it as much.

 Is It Time For a Rest?